RoseLeighton/HackableDEF/md/tmp.md

 > 'free' I am not referring to price, but rather to the freedom to copy
 > the information and to adapt it to one's own uses...
 When information
 > is generally useful, redistributing it makes humanity wealthier no
 > matter who is distributing and no matter who is receiving.”
-Stallman,
+(Stallman,
-> quoted in: (Denning, 1996)
+> quoted in: Denning, 1996)

 The openness of systems has another advantage.
-In his seminal essay ‘The Cathedral and the Bazaar’ (Raymond, 1999) Eric Raymond, one of the gurus of the open source software movement, explains the decentralized hacker-approach of being small and agile.
+In his seminal essay ‘The Cathedral and the Bazaar’ Eric Raymond (1999), one of the gurus of the open source software movement, explains the decentralized hacker-approach of being small and agile.
 It’s that very ethic of small-scale initiatives in combination with cooperation with one’s